etiennebert/forest_club/1_Data/README_DATA.md

 ### Usage Instructions
 Place the downloaded files in the appropriate directory (e.g., 1_Data/1.
 HILDA data/1.
 Extracting_ntcdf_data/1.
 HILDA_NTCDF_data).
-Install any dependencies required to read NetCDF files (for example, netCDF4, numpy, pandas).
+Install the dependencies required to read NetCDF files (e.g., netCDF4, numpy, pandas).
 Load the data in your workflow using Python or any other tool that handles NetCDF.

 #### 1. Python Environment